daneroo/plex-audiobook/validate-audiobook/README.md

 ## Plan

-- [ ] Walk `/archive/media/audiobooks`
+- [ ] Validate `/archive/media/audiobooks`
   - [x] extract metadata
-  - [ ] validate all author/titles: unique, override with hint
+  - [x] validate all author/titles: unique, override with hint
-  - [ ] lookup on audible -> asin
+  - [x] lookup on audible -> asin
   - compare total length and get chapters
   - rewrite `.m4b` with tags and chapters (ffmpeg directly)
+- Validation data structure
+  - [directoryPath]: // per directory
+    - verifyExtensionsAllAccountedFor
+    - no audio files
+    - no metadata for all/any?
+    - author/title - from metadata or hint
+      - if not unique or truthy, require hint
+    - total duration - or error (from metadata parser)
+    - skip reasons:  'multiple authors', 'not on audible'
+    - asin - with hint or lookup (author title) (possibly narrator)

 ## TODO

+- Validator: no unaccounted:
+  - [ ] finthe 7 habits `.aa` file
+  - Import Steven R. Covey - The 7 Habits of Highly Effective People
 - QA with matching narrator (for asin lookup,..)
 - asin candidates (for known good Authors)
-- Merge
-  - [x] Merge SedonaMethod
-  - [x] JamesSurowiecki-TheWisdomofCrowds/cdX
-  - [x] JonKabatZinn/Jon Kabat-Zinn - Mindfulness For Beginners/Mindfulness For Beginners CD1-2
-  - [x] JonKabatZinn/Jon Kabat-Zinn, Ph.D. - Full Catastrophe Living/Jon Kabat-Zinn, Ph.D. - Full Catastrophe Living (Disc 1-5)
-  - [x] ArjunaArdagh-LeapBeforeYouLook
 - [ ] Broken duration from meta for 12 directories
 - [ ] Check for multiple authors... array?
 - [ ] Rename in final step Monkey -> Journey to the west...